michami/MBR/README.md

 Other races that can transform, like a half-pixie that changes between human and pixie forms, would be played as a beast-kin.

+If a beast-kin cannot transform, then their stats would be recorded without a second stat block, representing that they only have one form.